Stopping to watch this barge come down the canal provided a nice distraction from the hard riding. |

 From our Erie Canal bike trail guide:

-Lockport derives its name from the locks that were built to partially overcome the 70-foot difference in elevation as the canal crosses the Niaara Escarpment, a massive geological formation of sedimentary rock cliffs running in a northern arc around Lakes Huron and Michigan to Wisconsin.
+Lockport derives its name from the locks that were built to partially overcome the 70-foot difference in elevation as the canal crosses the Niagara Escarpment, a massive geological formation of sedimentary rock cliffs running in a northern arc around Lakes Huron and Michigan to Wisconsin.
 Niagara Falls is a result of the water from Lake Erie spilling over the Escarpment on its way to Lake Ontario.

-In Lockport, one of two original sets of five-step locks built in 1825 stands alongside a modern working doulbe canal lock, making for a great comparison of two centuries of canal engineering.
+In Lockport, one of two original sets of five-step locks built in 1825 stands alongside a modern working double canal lock, making for a great comparison of two centuries of canal engineering.
 Commercial boat rides enable visitors to "lock through" these engineering marvels.

 Looking upstream into the modern barge canal double lock system.
 This was certainly taller than any of the others we'd seen. |